hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 - [x] Edit profile (should not be able to update ID, email, and password).
 - [x] Admin account cannot be deleted.

-- [ ] List events by a specific category, date, price (~ price range to be precise), and event name.
-  (Event category (Concerts, Sports, Arts & Theatre, Miscellaneous/Family – Private))

 - [ ] List reviews written by a specific attendee (with name)
 - [ ] List reviews written for a specific event (with Event ID)

-- [ ] View all the attendees signed up on the event management system.
+- [x] View all the attendees signed up on the event management system.
-  (It sounds this implies view all attendees signed up for a specific event, confirm)

-- [ ] View all the events that are available on the system.
+- [x] View all the events that are available on the system.
-  (Confirm there is no difference between this and whats below)

 - [x] Create/view/edit/delete attendees.

 - [ ] Create/view/edit/delete events.

-  (Almost done, when creating events, it should automatically create tickets, instill confirmation numbers) (Event ticket has_one confirmation number?)
+- [ ] List events by a specific category, date, price (~ price range to be precise), and event name.
+  (Event category (Concerts, Sports, Arts & Theatre, Miscellaneous/Family – Private))

+- [ ] Admin should be able to search only available rooms in a particular time slot.
+  (If a room is already booked, that should not be visible for the admin as part of his/her event creation during the time slot when the room is booked)
+  Admin should also be able to book events like an attendee and attend them.

 - [ ] Create/view/edit/delete tickets.
   (Right now you can do that, but its not really linked to event) When creating event, tickets form should be created

   When you click on Tickets, it should take you to event first, then corresponding view all tickets for that event